Last Updated on September 26, 2023

 A Love For ‘Small Eats’: Xiaochi

-One thing Taiwan is famous for is its tradition of xiaochi, which translates to ‘small eats’.
+One food Taiwan is famous for is its tradition of xiaochi, which translates to ‘small eats’.
 It can best be compared to the Chinese tradition of Dim sum or Spanish tapas: enjoying several small dishes throughout the day instead of the western concept of having three big meals a day.This concept is actually perfect for Taiwan visitors – it gives you more chances to sample all of Taiwan’s tasty dishes.

 Here are the Taiwanese foods that you should definitely try: